tymyrddin/red-basic/source/docs/social-engineering/README.md

 ## How?

-Including, and not limited to:

-* Using people, like network administrators, security personnel, senior executives, cleaners, etc
+By targeting people, like network administrators, security personnel, senior executives, cleaners, etc, using:

-* Blackmail
-* Via email and social media/networking
+* Email and social media/networking
 * Pharming and phishing, including vishing, whaling, and spear phishing
 * Casual contact
 * Eavesdropping and surveillance